Maya-Souza/SQL-Database-and-Sentiment-Analysis-Before-Sunrise-Trilogy/README.md

   <img src= "https://user-images.githubusercontent.com/109185207/221385920-3e0ab003-0b9b-4339-bdc8-9f840645c90f.jpg" width="600" height="470">

 **POST REQUEST**
-- @app.route("/newreview/", methods=["POST"]) = you can add your own review for a movie in the database (this review is not posted on IMDB) but it doesn't allow the same user to leave more than one review for the same movie. params = {'author_name': '', 'movie_name': '', 'new_review': '', 'new_rating': , 'year': }
+- @app.route("/newreview/", methods=["POST"]) = you can add your own review for a movie in the database (this review is not posted on IMDB) but it doesn't allow the same user to leave more than one review for the same movie.
+If the movie doesn't exist in the database, it is automatically added. params = {'author_name': '', 'movie_name': '', 'new_review': '', 'new_rating': , 'year': }
  Below, an example of a post request:
  <img src= "https://user-images.githubusercontent.com/109185207/221385906-54d9c77e-cd09-4e9f-be7f-0e5f020e4114.jpg" width="400" height="270">